How To Make A Hartmann Focus Mask for Seestar S50

 Astroimaging with the Seestar S50

-To use the Hartmann focus mask on your Seestar S50 you must first enable the use of the manual focus system if you haven't already.
+To use the Hartmann focus mask on your Seestar S50; you must first enable the use of the manual focus system if you haven't already.
 Go into the "My Seestar" menu by tapping on the picture of the telescope.
 Find the "Focus" setting and tap to enter the menu, then toggle the "Focus Panel" On.

-When you start stargazing, now you will see some extra arrows on the side of the screen.
+When you start stargazing, you will see some extra arrows on the side of the screen.
 These are the manual focus controls.

 The Hartmann mask is a valuable tool during the collimation (alignment) process of telescopes, especially for reflectors.
 Collimation is crucial for optimising the performance of telescopes by ensuring that all optical elements are precisely aligned.
 Regular use of a Hartmann mask allows astronomers to maintain the quality of their observations by keeping the telescope in proper optical alignment.
 It is a relatively simple but effective method for amateur and professional astronomers alike to enhance the performance of their optical systems.